Skip to main content

 How much does a home battery cost, and what will you save?

 Home battery systems in the UK start from around four thousand pounds installed.
-Your exact price depends on the battery capacity, whether you have existing solar, and whether you want whole-home backup.
+Your exact price depends on the battery capacity, whether you have existing solar, and your installation specifics.
+Whole-home backup hardware is specified with our team before install.

-Charge overnight at around 7-9p/kWh, discharge during peak hours at 25-30p/kWh.
+Charge at off-peak rates from 7-16p/kWh, then use stored power through the peak at 25-30p/kWh.
 The gap is your saving on every cycle.

 Avoiding a freezer of spoiled food, keeping the router live for working from home, or just not sitting in the dark.
 Hard to put a number on, easy to feel when the power goes.